PaulWheatcroft/owery-joinery/README.md

 - Authenticate to your GitHub repositories and select the correct GitHub repository for this project.
 - Click on Deploy Branch to make the application available publicly through Heroku

-This will take serveral minutes as Heroku installs the components outlined in requirements.txt.
-Once you you can open the app.
+This will take several  minutes as Heroku installs the components outlined in requirements.txt.
+Once complete the app is ready to be opened.

 # Bugs
 - When partway down a product page adding an item to the cart jupms you back to the top of the page.
 This is a limitation of the way Python and Django work.
 Using JavaScript would be a better experience.